aviaryan/awesome-no-login-web-apps/README.md

 * [Gruveo](https://www.gruveo.com/) - Video conference online.
 Just like tlk.io, easy to remember custom urls
 * [Appear.in](https://appear.in/) - Video conference online.
 Create any room like `appear.in/some-room` and starting chatting
 * [Videolink2](https://videolink2.me/start) - Video conference online.
 Link generated, share link to invite other participants
 * [GetARoom.io](https://getaroom.io/) - Video conference online.
-Has mobile browser support, just click start new call and share the link.
+Has mobile browser support, just click start new call and share the link

 ### Business and Finance